 Dispositions should be given full legal backing and should be enforced whenever necessary.
 Even so, this compromise suggestion should be accompanied by legislation that would limit the inflexibility and the extent of the disputes that accompany such disagreements by providing the solution of granting non-legal parenthood to the subordinate spouse.

-To summarize, my suggested default is to respect the initial agreement of the two progenitors, preferably anchored in an explicit mandatory disposition agreement.
+To summarize, my suggested solution is to respect the initial agreement of the two progenitors, preferably anchored in an explicit mandatory disposition agreement.
 This agreement can indicate whether the frozen embryos should be used, donated to another couple and/or for research, or destroyed.
 In any where there is no such mutual agreement or when the contract didn’t explicitly regulate such a disagreement or is unenforceable, we should prefer the party who awards them status akin to a person by allocating parental status solely to him/her.
 The recalcitrant progenitor, who is not interested in using them and becoming a parent, should not be determined as its legal parent.

 Conclusion

-The already existing hundreds of thousands of superfluous frozen embryos coupled with the skyrocketing rate of divorce surface plenty of moral, legal, social and religious dilemmas.
-Two of the most vexing problems are the moral and legal status of the frozen embryo and what its fate should be in case of disagreement between the progenitors, and whether contractual regulation of it is valid and enforceable.
-In this article I have enlisted relational ethics – inter alia through one of its contractual implementations, the relational contract – to resolve these intertwined problems.
-According to this theory, the status of the frozen embryo is primarily based on the present and future mutual relations of commitment, caring and interdependency of the pertinent individuals towards each other and towards the resulting child.
+The already existing hundreds of thousands of surplus frozen embryos coupled with the skyrocketing rate of divorce raise a myriad of moral, legal, social, and religious dilemmas.
+Some of the most vexing problems are the moral and legal status of the frozen embryo and what its fate should be in case of disagreement between the progenitors, and whether contractual regulation of it is valid and enforceable.
+In this article, I have enlisted relational ethics – inter alia through one of its contractual implementations, the relational contract – to resolve these intertwined problems.
+According to this theory, the status of the frozen embryo is primarily based on the present and future mutual relations of commitment, caring, and interdependency of the relevant individuals toward each other and the resulting child.

 On the grounds of the mutually desired or undesired caring relations between the two contracting parties, I have claimed that in any case of an explicit disposition agreement, the contract should govern.
-In any case of change of heart and/or changed circumstances in the de facto performance of the contract by both sides, the relational contract, which is a branch of relational ethics, supplies us with adequate contractual solutions.
-In any scenario where there is no explicit disposition agreement or when the explicit agreement hadn’t stipulated what should be done with the frozen embryos under extreme special circumstances, I have concluded that the party who is interested in using them should prevail.
-Since the moral status of the frozen embryo is a direct byproduct of the caring and committed relationships of each progenitor towards it and towards the other party, only the one who treats it as a person by obligating him/herself to a lifetime of caring should be its legal parent.
+In any case of change of heart and/or changed circumstances in the de facto performance of the contract by both sides, the relational contract, which is product of relational ethics, supplies us with adequate contractual solutions.
+In any scenario where there is no explicit disposition agreement or when the explicit agreement has not stipulated what should be done with the frozen embryos under extreme special circumstances, I have concluded that the party who is interested in using them should prevail.
+Since the moral status of the frozen embryo is a direct byproduct of the caring and committed relationships of each progenitor toward it and toward the other party, only the one who treats it as a person by obligating him/herself to a lifetime of caring should be its legal parent.
 The other party, who treats it as a mere good or article, should not have any parental rights and obligations.